-The Registrar's Office is responsible for maintaining financial records for all students through the use of a centralized billing system.
-This department is also responsible for processing refunds and providing payment plans to any student who wishes to utilize this method of payment.
-If you need to speak with someone about your account, please contact the Registrar's Office.

-Enrolled students statement of account is available in the Registrar's Office.
-The seminary cannot accept responsibility for the non-notification of student bills to students, both current and former, due to incorrect address or email.
+The Bursar's Office is responsible for maintaining financial records for all students through the use of a centralized billing system.
+This office is also responsible for processing refunds and providing payment plans to any student who wishes to utilize this method of payment.
+If you need to speak with someone about your account, please contact the Bursar.
+Enrolled students statement of account is available in the Bursar's Office.
+The seminary cannot accept responsibility for the nonnotification of student bills to students, both current and former, due to incorrect address or email.
 Each student is therefore required to have a current e-mailing address on file in the Registrar's Office.
-The Registrar's Office will not remove late fees from a student's account in cases where a student claims not to have seen a statement.
+The Bursar's Office will not remove late fees from a student's account in cases where a student claims not to have seen a statement.
 It is the student's responsibility to know the due dates for all payments.